thedarkwriter/courseware-lms-content/_lmscontent/building_resource_relationships/content.md

 resource means different things depending on the resource type.
 For example, when you refresh a service resource type, Puppet restarts the service.
 And when you refresh a mount resource type, Puppet remounts a file mount.
 You can try to refresh any type in Puppet, but not all of them will respond.
 Read the [Puppet docs](https://puppet.com/docs/puppet/5.3/lang_relationships.html#refreshing-and-notification
-"") for more information about refreshing and notification.
+"") for more on refreshing and notification.